Probate Registry opening hours are between 9.30am-4.30pm

 Ensure that you have the verification of identity accessible and saved on your computer in PDF format can upload it as you complete the CourtSA Grant Application form.

-To submit your application, you will need a credit card to pay the fee.
+To submit your application, you need a credit card to pay the Court fee.

 Letters of Administration with the Will annexed